suffolklibraries/lgc/content/collections/events/salty-seadogs-31-07.md

     content:
       -
         type: text
-        text: 'n addition to a cake competition, a fashion show and a range of performances, we’ll be hosting a community buffet from around the world. '
+        text: 'Shiver me timbers, weigh anchor and gather on the foredeck for some tales of salty seadogs, plundering pirates and treasured buried deep from long ago with storyteller the Yarnsmith of Norwich. '
   -
     type: paragraph
     attrs: